paipeline/LLMoptimFunc/classical_markowitz_model.md

 4. **Risk Aversion Coefficient**: A scalar value representing the investor's risk tolerance, denoted as \( \rho \).
 This coefficient influences the trade-off between risk and return in the optimization process.
 5. **Budget Constraint**: A constraint ensuring that the total allocation of funds equals 1.

+## Budget Constraint Explanation
+The budget constraint is a critical component of the optimization model.
+It ensures that the total allocation of funds across all assets equals the specified budget.
+In this model, the budget is set to 1, representing 100% of the portfolio.
+This constraint allows the optimization process to focus on maximizing returns while adhering to the investor's total available capital.

 ## Variables

 ### Expected Returns Calculation